jfdelphi/imax-B6-duino/README.md

 # imax-B6-duino

-arduino based firmware for the imax b6 charger
+arduino based firmware for the imax b6 charger the code is made very simple and can be modied to your needs
-THE GOAL IS TO MAKE A SIMPLE ARDUINO SKETCH ... not a unviversal charger software.
-(there is allready a geat project called cheally charger that can do everything.)

-- understand how the hardware works (the smps is very interestic to me)
-- only one type of battery is supported
-- the code shold be as simple as possible
-- the charging must start imedialtly after power up or connect the battery

 HARDWARE
 --------